brandur/sorg/content/fragments/sf-two-years-revisited.md

 [Tracking the San Francisco tech exodus](https://sfciti.org/sf-tech-exodus/) is a little dated, but was a great resource.
 In short, almost everybody left including AirBnB, Brex, Credit Karma, Oracle, PayPal, Pinterest, Slack, Splunk, Stripe, and Yelp to name a few of the big ones.
 Not all of those companies are fully gone, but are either gone or have listed supermajorities of their office space for sublease until they can get rid of it.

 San Francisco political leaders expected to be able to turn their business sector down then up again like the dial on a stereo, and that after 2+ years of functional lockdown, they could ease up on restrictions and everybody would come marching back.
 It's been 6+ months now and not only did that not happen, but trends are still moving the other way.
-Real estate and rents are still expensive (landlords can hold vacant units cheaply thanks to Prop 13), and the network effects of San Francisco are gone, so companies continue to give up office as leases expire.
+Real estate and rents are still expensive (landlords can hold vacant units cheaply thanks to Prop 13), and the network effects of San Francisco are gone, so companies continue to give up office space as leases expire.

 Saying "the age of tech comes to unceremonious end" was right on target.